07 Feb Network Security Protocols Explained

 With HTTPS, all the data you send arrives in encrypted form.
 This feature secures information in transit, protects sites from cyberattacks, and encourages visitor trust.

 The creators of Secure HTTP (SHTTP) designed it to protect HTTP connections.
 It provides various mechanisms for confidentiality, authentication, and integrity.

 SHTTP is an HTTP extension that allows secure digital file transfers.
 While SSL authenticates the web server, SHTTP verifies the client.
 Various organizations endorsed this protocol and integrated it into several browsers and systems.
 You can use this protocol when you need user authentication more secure than a user ID and password, like bank transactions or online purchases.

 Instead of using an encryption system, it supports the Rivest-Shamir-Adleman system.
 You can also use this protocol as a browser user, but you can’t use it with SSL.

 Protect Your Company’s Sensitive Information Now

 Network security protocols ensure the security and integrity of any information you send through a network connection.
 No matter what size or industry you’re in, developing one can save you from massive losses caused by cybersecurity threats like malware, phishing, fraud, and so on.
-If you’re not sure how to do this, we recommend working with a trusted cyber security or IT firm.
+If you’re unsure how to do this, we recommend working with a trusted cybersecurity or IT firm.